2016 Pakistan Super League

 The 2016 Pakistan Super League (or for sponsorship reasons HBL PSL 2016) was the debut season of the Pakistan Super League which was established by the Pakistan Cricket Board.
-The tournament featured five teams and was held from 4 February 2016 to 23 February 2016 in the United Arab Emirates.
+The tournament featured five teams and was held from 4 to 23 February 2016 in the United Arab Emirates.
 The opening ceremony and first match of the tournament were held at the Dubai International Cricket Stadium on 4 February 2016.

 The final was held in Dubai on 23 February and saw Islamabad United defeating Quetta Gladiators by 6 wickets to win the first title.
 Dwayne Smith of Islamabad United was awarded the man of the match award for his innings of 73 runs from 51 balls.
 Ravi Bopara of the Karachi Kings was named player of the tournament.

 Around half of the TV viewing audience in Pakistan watched matches in the competition at peak times.

 Opening ceremony

-The opening ceremony of the tournament was held at the Dubai International Cricket Stadium in Dubai on 4 February 2016, and was hosted by Yasir Hussain and Sri Lankan model Stephanie Siriwardhana.
-It featured live performances by singer Ali Zafar, Jamaican rapper and singer Sean Paul, Mohib Mirza, Sanam Saeed and such other artists and ended with a firework display.
+The opening ceremony of the tournament was held at the Dubai International Cricket Stadium in Dubai on 4 February 2016, hosted by Yasir Hussain and Sri Lankan model Stephanie Siriwardhana.
+It featured live performances by singer Ali Zafar, Jamaican rapper and singer Sean Paul, Mohib Mirza, Sanam Saeed and other artists and ended with a firework display.
 A large crowd attended the ceremony at the stadium.